htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 ```
 Powerretain1 1    Retain Tasmota power settings i HA in event of power outage
 Setoption1 1      Allow only single, double and hold press button actions
 Setoption32 8     Delay for HOLD button (in 0,1 sec.).
 I use 8 = 0,8 sec.
+Max value allowed is 63 !!
 Setoption34 50    Minimize delay between backlog commands to 50 ms. (Default 200 ms.)
 Switchtopic 0     Disable switchtopic.
 Needed when using rules in Tasmota.
 Switchmode1 11    Set Tasmota to switchmode11